rubendleon/Demo-ContosoExpenseReporting/Demo.md

 In this demo, you learned how to:

-1. Deploy applications to Windows Azure Web Sites.
+1. Deploy applications to Windows Azure Web sites.

+1. Provision a virtual machine in Windows Azure to run SQL Server.

 1. Connect applications to a Windows Azure SQL Database.